mtholder/intro-python-phylogenetics/query-wikipedia-README.md

     in the previous step.

 #### Extracting a list of taxonomic names from the "taxo box"
-We wanted a referent to the "taxo box" because it has a more regular syntax compared to the rest of
+We wanted to get a python reference to the "taxo box" because it has a more regular syntax compared to the rest of
     the page.
 But it is not completely regular.

-Like all HTML `table` tags, the taxo box table is composed of a series of `tr` tags (`tr` stands for "table row")
+Like all HTML `table` tags, the taxo box table is composed of a series of `tr` tags (`tr` stands for "table row").
 It appears that the "rules" for these taxo boxes are:
-  * some number (perhaps 0) of `tr` tags  with fairly eclectic info (that we can ignore).
+  * some number (perhaps 0) of `tr` tags  with fairly eclectic info (we can ignore these rows).
   * a key header we can look for.
   * a series of table rows that have 2 or 3 columns.
 The first holds a taxonomic rank, and the second has the taxonomic name that we want to store.
-  * possibly more rows with ecletic info
+  * possibly more rows with ecletic info (which we can ignore).

 So we can find the names by:
   1. looping over the `tr` elements.